dicaormu/ps_tondeuse/README.md

 ###### Notes

-* This structure is key to understanding the file preprocessing function that has been implemented in the utils.py file.
+* This structure is key to understanding the file preprocessing function that has been implemented in the utils.py file
-* Special characters requirements have to be strictly respected.
+* Special characters requirements have to be strictly respected
 * You can add as many mowers as you want as long as you follow file specifications

 #### Main function

-The program is design to work with command lines.
-To run the algorithm given a file (test.txt), one should simply run the following command at the root of the project.
+The program is designed to work with command lines.
+To run the algorithm given a file (here > test.txt), one should simply run the following command at the root of the project.

     python main.py --file test.txt